 Study population

 The Growing Up in Singapore Towards healthy Outcomes (GUSTO) study is a prospective cohort study, the details of which have been published previously (19).
-Briefly, pregnant women aged 18 years and above were approached during their first trimester antenatal ultrasound dating scan at Singapore’s two major public maternity units, namely the National University Hospital (NUH) and KK Women’s and Children’s Hospital (KKH), between June 2009 and September 2010.
-Eligibility criteria included women who were Singapore citizens or permanent residents of Chinese, Malay or Indian ethnicity with homogeneous parental ethnic background, and who had the intention of delivering in NUH or KKH and residing in Singapore for the next 5 years.
+Briefly, pregnant women aged 18 years and above were approached during their first trimester antenatal ultrasound dating scan at Singapore’s two major public maternity units, namely the National University Hospital and KK Women’s and Children’s Hospital , between June 2009 and September 2010.
+Eligibility criteria included women who were Singapore citizens or permanent residents of Chinese, Malay or Indian ethnicity with homogeneous parental ethnic background, and who had the intention of delivering in the National University Hospital or KK Women’s and Children’s Hospital and residing in Singapore for the next 5 years.
 The potential participants were approached at the clinic when they were at least 12 weeks pregnant.
 Questions were then asked to assess their eligibility for this study.
 Of 3751 screened women, 2034 individuals met these criteria and 1247 women were recruited (response rate: 61.3%).
 Informed consent was obtained from each participant on the day of recruitment.
 During the recruitment visit (< 14 weeks gestation) and at the first clinic visit (26-28 weeks gestation), questionnaires were administered to the pregnant women to ascertain demographic, socio-economic and lifestyle factors, as well as maternal well-being and obstetric and medical history data.

 Confinement practices questionnaires